Install MongoDB BI Connector in Ubuntu

 sudo systemctl enable mongosqld.service

-11. Start mongosqld service if you want
+Start mongosqld service

 sudo systemctl start mongosqld.service